-The highest allocation of the Dividend Aristocrats is in the consumer staples, industrials, and healthcare sectors.
+The highest allocation of the Dividend Aristocrats is in the consumer staples, industrials, and materials sectors.
 This should come as no surprise, as these industries enjoy steady product demand from year to year, even during recessions.

 Not all stocks choose to pay dividends to shareholders.
 On the other hand, many stocks do pay dividends, and these are the types of stocks we focus on at Sure Dividend.
 In particular, we frequently recommend investors begin their search with the Dividend Aristocrats.

 The benefits of dividends can be overlooked, particularly during bull markets.
 Investors have a tendency to dismiss dividend stocks as boring, especially when markets keep setting new highs.

 The CAPE ratio is based on average inflation-adjusted earnings of the S&P 500 Index from the previous 10 years.
 Based on this metric, U.S. stocks are currently trading at their highest level since the tech bubble—which was soon followed by a steep market downturn.

 Many high-quality dividend growth stocks are not as aggressively overvalued right now as other sectors, such as technology stocks.
 This will help lessen the damage, during the next market downturn.

 More broadly, steady and growing dividends are a sign of a disciplined management team.
 Companies that do not pay dividends are under no obligation to return cash to shareholders.
 That leaves a lot of cash flow left over each year, which can be used to benefit shareholders, or not.